chaoticgood1/Inpsyde-Exam/README.md

 # Non-obvious Implementation Choices
 - I used basic php page routing for custom endpoint.

-# Possible Errors
+# Known Errors
+- After doing installation and it doesn't load, please check director permission
 - If HTTP caching won't work due to "/tmp" folder not created, please set the directory permission
 - On Firefox it works perfectly.
 - On Google Chrome sometimes won't load the page when typing shortcut URL in address bar (Ex: localhost/users).
 - But typing the whole URL is fine (http://localhost/users), though in console it shows 404 for /users.
 - CORS issues which happens every now and then, probably the server in jsonplaceholder sets randomly?
 The plugin handles it well.

-# Know Issues in Coding Convention
+# Known Issues in Coding Convention

 - I am unable to issues below, which I admit defeat despite my Level 60 Googling Skills: